Income Tax Structure for Stock Market Investors & Traders

 Before investing or trading in stock markets, we must clearly understand the risks involved and be aware of the charges or expenses we may incur.
 Many of you would still be unaware of how income or profits received from the sale of shares are taxed.
 Let us learn in-depth about the income tax structure that is applicable to stock market investors and traders in India.

-Key Terms
+Key Terms Related to Income Tax

 When you buy and hold shares of a listed company, you become a part-owner of the firm (even though it is a very tiny fraction).
 These stocks will be referred to as your capital asset.
-When you hold these shares for more than a year, it is known as long-term capital asset.
+When you hold these shares for more than a year, it is known as a long-term capital asset.
 If you purchase shares and sell them within 12 months, it is known as a short-term capital asset.

 When equity shares are sold within 12 months of purchasing, the seller may obtain a short-term capital gain or incur a short-term capital loss.
 Similarly, when equity shares listed on a stock exchange are sold after a year of purchasing, the seller may obtain a long-term capital gain or incur a long-term capital loss.

-Taxation of Gains from Equity Shares
+How are Gains from Equity Shares Taxed?

-- Long-term capital gain (LTCG) on the sale of equity shares is not taxable up to a limit of Rs 1 lakh.
+• Long-term capital gain (LTCG) on the sale of equity shares is not taxable up to a limit of Rs 1 lakh.
 If the long-term capital gain received on selling shares or units of mutual funds exceeds Rs 1 lakh, you will attract a flat tax rate of 10%.

-- Short-term capital gains (STCG) that you receive from selling shares are taxable at a flat rate of 15%.
+• Short-term capital gains (STCG) that you receive from selling shares are taxable at a flat rate of 15%.
 This is a special tax rate that is levied irrespective of your tax slab.
 [This may be applicable to swing traders, who buy and hold shares for a few weeks or months]

 Taxation on Intraday Traders